Children’s Nutritionist for ARFID Support Across the UK

 -

-No body image disturbance or fear of weight gain (unlike anorexia)
+No body image concerns or fear of gaining weight (unlike other eating disorders)

 -